Skip to content

 forever.

 This Psalm may have been composed while David attended his father’s flock; however most historians believe he wrote it as an old man.
-He recalled his time as a shepherd and compared watching over his flock with the way our Lord watches over us. being a shepherd was a well-know occupation in ancient times.
-The flock could depend on the shepherd to keep them safe from all harm.
-We are sheep of our Lords’ flock and we are always protected, even when danger lurks around the corner.
+He recalled his time as a shepherd and compared watching over his flock with the way our Lord watches over us.
+Being a shepherd was a well-know occupation in ancient times.
+The flock depended on the shepherd and the shepherd kept them safe from all harm.
+We are sheep of our Lord’s pasture land we are always protected, even when danger lurks around the corner.
 Halley’s Bible Handbook notes that this Shepherd Field was the very same place where 1000 years later, the Angel Choir announced the Birth of Jesus.

 Breaking down the verses of Psalm 23 helps us to get a better understanding of God as our Shepherd, starting with verse 1.